 This award honors the work and contributions of Thomas K. McCraw (1940-2012), who was Isidor Straus Professor of Business History at Harvard Business School.
 The fellowship enables established scholars from around the world whose primary interest is the business and economic history of the United States to spend time in residence at Harvard Business School.
 The main activities of the Thomas K. McCraw Fellow will be to conduct research in the archives of Baker Library or in other Boston-area libraries, present his or her work at a seminar, and interact with HBS faculty.

 The Thomas K. McCraw Fellow will receive a stipend of $7,000 to cover travel and living expenses.
 Fellows are expected to be in residence for a minimum of two months.
 Recipients of the fellowship will receive work space, an e-mail account, a phone, a computer, an ID card, and access to the University’s libraries and to the HBS Intranet for the duration of the appointment.
-Applicants should send a cover letter, a CV, and a two- to three-page research proposal to Walter A. Friedman via e-mail at email@example.com.
-Applications for the fellowship should arrive no later than October 2, 2017.
-The applicant should also arrange for two letters of reference, sent directly by the recommender, to arrive at the above email address by October 2.
-The fellow will be announced by the beginning of November.
+Applicants should send a cover letter, a CV, and a two- to three-page research proposal to Walter A. Friedman via email to firstname.lastname@example.org.
+Applications for the fellowship should arrive no later than October 15, 2018.
+The applicant should also arrange for two letters of reference, sent directly by the recommender, to arrive at the above address by October 15, 2018.
+The recipient will be announced by the beginning of December.